 There are no laws that require employers to pay a severance package when an employee is released from service, either due to firing or lay-offs.
 Arrangements for severance payments are generally made at the time of hire through terms in the hiring instrument.
 There is no employment insurance or any other social safety net programs for unemployed individuals.

-There is no legislation concerning collective bargaining or trade union organization, although a bill has recently been introduced into the RMI Nitijela for debate.
+There is no legislation concerning collective bargaining or trade union organization, although a bill has been introduced into the RMI Parliament (Nitijela) for debate.
 The country has a very limited history or culture of organized labor.
 The only union ever created in the country, the Teachers’ Union, was formed several years ago and is inactive.
 The Marshall Islands has been a member of the International Labor Organization (ILO) since 2007.